MithilaChiranjewa/Send-SMS-OTP-smslenz/README.md

 ### 3. Configure the Project

-- Open the configuration file in the project
+- Open the send-otp.php file in the project
 - Enter your SMSlenz API key, sender ID, and any other required settings

 ### 4. Install Requirements